Onboard Optimization and Learning: A Survey: Model Compression

-\textit{Pruning at Different Stages.} Pruning can be applied at various points in the model lifecycle: {before training} (pruning at initialization), {during training} (dynamic pruning), or {after training} (post-training pruning).
+Pruning can be applied at various points in the model lifecycle: {before training} (pruning at initialization), {during training} (dynamic pruning), or {after training} (post-training pruning).
 Each stage offers distinct trade-offs in terms of computational efficiency and model accuracy.

-\textit{Pruning at Initialization.} Pruning at initialization removes unnecessary parameters before training begins, reducing model complexity and enabling efficient training on resource-constrained devices~\cite{eccles2024dnnshifter, yu2020easiedge, hayou2020robust, jiang2022model}.
+\textit{\textbf{Pruning at Initialization.}} Pruning at initialization removes unnecessary parameters before training begins, reducing model complexity and enabling efficient training on resource-constrained devices~\cite{eccles2024dnnshifter, yu2020easiedge, hayou2020robust, jiang2022model}.
 A common approach is layerwise pruning, where entire layers or channels are removed based on their contribution to model performance~\cite{yu2020easiedge, ro2021autolr, zhu2023fedlp, li2022optlayer}.

 Several methods have been proposed to enhance pruning at initialization.
 SynFlow prevents layer collapse by selectively pruning while maintaining model trainability~\cite{tanaka2020pruning}. {Single-shot network pruning (SNIP)} assigns sensitivity scores to each weight and removes unimportant ones before training, ensuring critical connections are preserved~\cite{frantar2023sparsegpt, kohama2023single}. {CPSCA}, introduced by Liu et al.~\cite{liu2021channel}, employs spatial and channel attention to identify and prune unimportant channels while preserving inference accuracy.
 However, attention mechanisms in CPSCA introduce computational overhead, which may be prohibitive for highly constrained devices.